 (1) S(t) = α + β C(t) + U(t)

 (2) U(t) is corrected for serial correlation by the Newey-West algorithm,

 and t = 1 to T years of data.

 The variable S(t) denotes Net Sales of the selected comparable enterprise in period t, and C(t) denotes Total Costs (Lato) = (COGS + XSGA + (DP − AM)).
 Kalecki (1954), Chapter 1 (Cost and prices), is the most original reference to the profit markup model.

 The residual errors U(t) have zero mean and Newey-West corrected variance.
 See Green (2018), §20.5, pp. 996-999.
 Wikipedia has a good entry on the Newey-West estimator of the standard errors of the OLS regression coefficients at: https://en.wikipedia.org/wiki/Newey%E2%80%93West_estimator

-The (S(t), C(t)) data are from RoyaltyStat’s integration of the Capital IQ (Compustat) database of listed global company financials.
+The (S(t) and C(t)) data pairs are obtained from RoyaltyStat’s integration of Standard & Poor’s Global (Compustat) database of listed global company financials.
 We use Best Buy (GVKEY 2184) data from 1983 to 2018 and apply OLS to our bivariate regression model (1):

 t = 3, β = 1.0813, t-statistics = 168.3 t = 21, β = 1.0431, t-statistics = 171.2